honeytrap/honeytrap-docs/docs/setup/sensor/run-sensor.md

 $ echo "127.0.0.1 elasticsearch" >> /etc/hosts
 ```

-## Start Honeytrap Sensor
+## Start HoneyTrap Sensor

-Execute the following command in order to start the Honeytrap Sensor with the given conifguration.
+Execute the following command in order to start the HoneyTrap Sensor with the given conifguration.

 ```
 $ honeytrap -c ./config-sensor.toml